Single-cell analysis of Hodgkin and Reed-Sternberg cells: Molecular heterogeneity of gene expression and p53 mutations

 Abstract

-We have used a single-cell based polymerase chain reaction (PCR) amplification technique to examine the gene expression pattern in single Hodgkin's and Reed-Sternberg (H and RS) cells from seven patients with Hodgkin's disease.
+We have used a single-cell based polymerase chain reaction (PCR) amplification technique to examine the gene expression pattern in single Hodgkin's and Reed-Sternberg (H&RS) cells from seven patients with Hodgkin's disease.
 Single cells were isolated from lymph nodes obtained at diagnosis (5 of 7 patients) or in first or second relapse (2 of 7 patients).
 Gene expression was examined by hybridization to a panel of 22 cDNA probes.
-Forty-nine H and RS cells (and 23 CD3+ or CD20+ lymphocytes as controls) from four patients with nodular sclerosing Hodgkin's disease (HD) and one patient each with lymphocyte predominant and mixed-cellularity HD were successfully analyzed by PCR.
-This analysis provides evidence that single H and RS cells can coexpress genes characteristic of several hematopoietic lineages (monocytes and lymphocytes).
-Genes characteristic of activated lymphoid cells are expressed in most H and RS cells.
+Forty-nine H&RS cells (and 23 CD3+ or CD20+ lymphocytes as controls) from four patients with nodular sclerosing Hodgkin's disease (HD) and one patient each with lymphocyte predominant and mixed-cellularity HD were successfully analyzed by PCR.
+This analysis provides evidence that single H&RS cells can coexpress genes characteristic of several hematopoietic lineages (monocytes and lymphocytes).
+Genes characteristic of activated lymphoid cells are expressed in most H&RS cells.
 Heterogeneity of expression for certain genes between different cases was found and may eventually define molecular subgroups of HD.
-These findings indicate that H and RS cells of HD resemble activated hematopoietic cells.
+These findings indicate that H&RS cells of HD resemble activated hematopoietic cells.
 Phenotypically similar cells from different cases exhibit characteristic molecular differences.
 In one patient, 5 of 7 single RS cells showed identical p53 cDNA mutations at codon 246 on specific reverse transcriptase [RT]-PCR and sequencing of exons 5 through 8.
 The novel experimental approach may provide a valuable tool for understanding the molecular events in newly diagnosed Hodgkin's disease and progression of the disease.

 Original languageEnglish (US)